Learnware-LAMDA/Learnware/docs/workflows/client.rst

 .. code-block:: python

-    # Replace with the actual learnware ID
+    # Replace with the actual learnware ID to delete
     learnware_id = "123456789"

     # Delete the specified learnware